teamroutine/taskmaster/README.md

 The backend is implemented using Spring Boot, which offers various tools for Java testing.

 #### JUnit 5
 JUnit 5 is a framework for Java tests, especially for unit tests.
-Service and repository classes are tested using JUnit 5.
+Service and repository classes of the Taskmaster project are tested using JUnit 5.

 #### Mockito
 Mockito is a mocking library for Java applications.
 It is used to mock data for testing purposes, especially in controller classes.
 For integration tests, mocked data is used to ensure that the testing environment remains stable and independent of external resources.